Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

 ### Step 1c: Requesting and retrieving the certificate using Venafi Role

-In the following block of instructions the Venafi Ansible Role is being specified along with the variables it needs to request and retrieve the certificate from the Venafi services, by adding these instructions the Ansible will:
+In the following block of instructions the Certificate Role included in the Venafi Ansible Collection is being specified along with the variables it needs to request and retrieve the certificate from the Venafi services, by adding these instructions the Certificate Role will:

 - Request and retrieve a certificate which common and alternate names are `demo-f5.venafi.example`.
 - Create a RSA private key of a size of 2048 bits.